whatnote/BrackenPenTurner/README.md

     - able to add new pens to the site
     - able to delete out of stock pens
     - able to amend pen details on site

+- A Blog
+    - able to see details of the latest news and event attended by Bracken Pen Turners.

 ## Research